Pillar IX — The Final Pillar — Forensic Archive

 FORENSIC NOTE: On-chain analysis identified coordinated large UST withdrawals from Anchor Protocol beginning May 7, 2022, followed by significant UST sell pressure on Curve Finance's 4pool.
 The identity of the initial actor(s) remains disputed.
 Do Kwon, Terra's co-founder, was arrested in Montenegro (March 2023) and extradited to South Korea (December 2023) on fraud charges.
 SEC charges against Terraform Labs were settled in June 2024 for $4.47B.

 REGULATORY AFTERMATH: The collapse triggered regulatory responses across six jurisdictions including the U.S. (SEC charges), South Korea (criminal proceedings), EU (accelerated MiCA implementation), Singapore, Japan, and the UK.
-It remains the primary case study cited in algorithmic stablecoin regulatory frameworks globally and is referenced in virtually every subsequent stablecoin legislation proposal.
+It remains the primary case study cited in algorithmic stablecoin regulatory frameworks globally.

 Filed: 2022-05-15 · Updated: 2025-01-10 · Pillars: Historical Failure · Forensic Deep-Dive Open Full Case File →